elopio/docs/source/includes/_glossary.md

 ## Minimum Display Price

 The Minimum Display Price (often seen as `minDisplayPrice`) is the minimum price allowed for a share on a [market](#market).
 For [Binary](#binary-market) or [Categorical](#categorical-market) Markets this value is always 0, as in 0 ETH.
 [Scalar](#scalar-market) markets' Minimum Display Price would be the bottom end of the range set by the [Market Creator](#market-creator).

+## Number of Ticks

+The Number of Ticks can be thought of as the number of possible prices, or [Ticks](#tick), between [Minimum Price](#minimum-display-price) and [Maximum Price](#maximum-display-price) for a [Market](#market).
+It's also the amount of attoeth required to purchase a single [Complete Set](#complete-set) of indivisible [Shares](#shares) for a Market.
+When Shares are [Settled](#settlement) then each Complete Set will yield Number of Ticks attoeth.
+The yield from the Complete Sets Settlement is what [Trading Fees](#trading-fees) are extracted from prior to paying out traders for their closed positions.
+Trading Fees are paid proportionally so that the trader set to receive more payout will have to pay more Fees.
+The price of an order can be set to anywhere between 0 and the Number of Ticks set for the Market.

 ## Open Order